by Texas Homesteader ~

 After they were cut I spread them evenly on my *Excalibur Dehydrator trays.
 Then I set the temperature to 125 degrees.

-My diced potatoes took about 10 hours to dry but drying time is dependent on how dense (ie: cooked) the potato is as well as the uniformity and size of the pieces.
+My semi-cooked diced potatoes took about 10 hours to dry.
+But drying time is dependent on how dense (ie: how cooked) the potato is as well as the uniformity and size of the pieces.

 It’s also dependent upon how often you rotate the trays, how evenly you’ve spread them out and even the humidity in your area.